- Become a Lawyer

 Application

-Once the applicant has determined their eligibility for a Section 37(4) application, they may submit their application to the Law Society’s Membership team via email.
+Once the applicant has submitted the Application for Admission, and determined their eligibility for a Section 37(4) application, they must submit their application materials to the Law Society’s Membership team.
 This application may include supporting documentation including:

 - A letter signed by the applicant specifically describing the applicant’s legal practice experience in a common law jurisdiction outside of Canada (original not required);